IVAs and Your Property

 - No, it doesn’t matter whether you are a tenant or a homeowner – you can still enter an IVA.

 However, there are qualifying criteria that all IVA applicants must meet.
-You can find a detailed look at this here.
+To find out if you can qualify for an IVA look here.

 - Will I lose my home?

 - This will definitely not happen.
 It doesn’t benefit you – or your creditors – for you to end up homeless, so don’t worry about having to sell your home.